 |Allan Wood (Chairman) – Resigned 11 December 2018||8|

 |Mary Sheahan (Non-Executive Director) – Resigned 11 December 2018||8|

 Audit and Risk Committee

-This comprises Mary Sheahan as Chairman and Allan Wood as the other member of the committee.
-Mary Sheahan is an independent Director and has recent and relevant finance experience.
+This comprises Cathal Friel as Chairman, Brendan Buckley and Michael Ryan as the other members of the committee.
+Brendan Buckley is an independent Director and has recent and relevant finance experience.
 The principal duties of the committee are to review the half-yearly and annual financial statements before their submission to the Board and to consider any matters raised by the auditors.
 The Committee also reviews the independence and objectivity of the auditors.
 The terms of reference of the Committee reflect current best practice, including authority to: